PeiDay/PeiDay/README.md

 ### 👋  Hello, there!!

-**Business Intelligence Analyst** who enjoys using Python, SQL, HTML, JavaScripts and Tableau to visualize data.
+**Business Intelligence Developer** who enjoys using Python, SQL, HTML, JavaScripts and Tableau to visualize data.

 #### Interested in 👀:
 - cooking :ramen: